1,000+ Opportunities

 Report Child or Adult Abuse or Neglect Child Support Service Center Family Mobile Crisis Helpline Utilities & Energy Assistance Family Mobile Crisis Helpline Family First Prevention Services Act Older Adults & People with Disabilities Adult Protective Services Disability Determination Services Vocational Rehabilitation Centers for Independent Living Economic and Employment Services Family Mobile Crisis Helpline Prevention and Protection Services Office of the General Counsel Organizational Health and Development

-Based on current listing details, eligibility includes: Eligible low-income families; administered through partners like Kansas Housing Resources Corporation, Kansas Statewide Homeless Coalition Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Eligible low-income families; administered through partners like Kansas Housing Resources Corporation, Kansas Statewide Homeless Coalition.
+Confirm the full requirements in the official notice before applying.

-The current target date is October 1, 2026.
-Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.
+Applications for Housing Support Program are due October 1, 2026.
+Build your timeline backwards from this date to cover registrations, approvals, and final submission checks.